valeriamicolta-huge/abc-component-workspace/KICKOFF-PROMPT.md

 3. **Include BOTH light and dark mode colors.** Every element with a color needs both.
 4. **Describe variant combinations**, not just properties individually.
 5. **Don't invent information.** If Figma doesn't specify something, note it explicitly.
+6. **Set `contentFields` correctly.** This tells the workspace which content controls to show in the right panel.
+Only include fields the component actually uses.
+Available values: `"mediaImage"` (image upload with dominant color), `"title"` (editable title text), `"brand"` (editable brand/domain).
+If the component has no editable content, use `"contentFields": []`.

 ### Step 3 — Output